timgit/pg-boss/docs/readme.md

 **Throttle or debounce jobs**

 * **singletonSeconds**, int
-* **singletonMinutes**, int
-* **singletonHours**, int
 * **singletonNextSlot**, bool
 * **singletonKey** string

-Throttling jobs to 'one per time slot', where units could be seconds, minutes, or hours.
+Throttling jobs to 'one per time slot'.
 This option is set on the send side of the API since jobs may or may not be created based on the existence of other jobs.

-For example, if you set the `singletonMinutes` to 1, then submit 2 jobs within the same minute, only the first job will be accepted and resolve a job id.
+For example, if you set the `singletonSeconds` to 60, then submit 2 jobs within the same minute, only the first job will be accepted and resolve a job id.
 The second request will resolve a null instead of a job id.

 > When a higher unit is is specified, lower unit configuration settings are ignored.